Eye Movement Desensitization and Reprocessing (EMDR) for Sexual Issues

 • Difficulty achieving or maintaining arousal

-• Shame, guilt, or religious conditioning tied to desire
+• Shame, guilt, or religious and cultural conditioning around desire

 How EMDR Works for Sexual Dysfunction and Intimacy